Jack-Q/blog/source/_posts/2017-02-23-javaee-training-note-day-04.md

 Using SockJS
 ------------

-As mentioned in the begining, add `SockJS` to project to support more borwser with some fallback techniques when native WebSocket is not available.
+As mentioned in the beginning, add `SockJS` to project to support more browser with some fallback techniques when native WebSocket is not available.

 First add the client library to project with maven coordination: `compile 'org.webjars:sockjs-client:1.0.2'`.